Wahoo Bolt Review | Wahoo Elemnt Review

 - The Bolt can be physically screwed to the mount so that it can’t easily be lost or stolen.
 Handier than you might think.

-- The Bolt is more aerodynamic.
-(No further comment!).
+- The Bolt is supposedly more aerodynamic.
+(No further comment!
+0.01w baby).

-- The Elemnt comes with a 3 mounts, fairly cheap ones but a nice, convenient touch to have more than one mount (Bolt has 2).
+- The Elemnt comes with 3 fairly cheap mounts but a nice, convenient touch to have more than one mount provided in the box (Bolt has 2).

-- There are audible alerts as well as configurable series of LEDs at the side of the screen which I have set to match power zones.
+- There are audible alerts as well as configurable series of LEDs at the side of the screen which I preferred to set to match power zones.

 - Integration with Best Bike Split for detailed race day power-targeting by race section (advanced racing feature)

-- Starred segments from a STRAVA Premium account and linked and sync’d to the Elemnt and a phone is not required when you ride those segments to get your provisional time (later confirmed by STRAVA online)
+- Starred segments from a STRAVA Premium account and linked and sync’d to the Elemnt and a phone is not required when you ride those segments to get your provisional time – the exact time is confirmed later on STRAVA.

 - You wanna suffer?
-A premium STRAVA account gives you suffer score
+A premium STRAVA account gives you STRAVA’s Suffer Score

 - Routes can be ridden in reverse – a godsend which also avoids route duplication; back to start will do the route in reverse.